MarcinPrzeszlo/CopyBoard/README.md

 Features
 - Instant GUI access to all text files in a specified folder
+- Direct snippet insertion into active window
+- Copy snippet to clipboard
 - Hotkey suport for the first 18 files while the GUI is displayed
 - Search functionality for files by name
 - Simple and clean user interface